markgodiy/PUG/PUG-Bytes/230815_CompactScripts.md

 ## Summary:

-Making your PowerShell scripts shorter is a craft that, when done right, can lead to smart and polished code.
-Just remember, finding the right balance between short and clear is what makes a script powerful.
-By mastering these methods, you'll be able to confidently create scripts that are shorter and still easy to understand and upgrade over time.
+Making your PowerShell scripts more concise is a craft.
+By being aware of these methods, you should be able to confidently create scripts that are equally functional and faster to write but still easy to understand and upgrade over time.